 The majority of Americans already support Medicare for All.
 The number in favor drops when people are informed that their taxes will go up and they will no longer be able to get health insurance through their employers.
 However, if 50 million or more Americans suddenly found themselves unable to afford healthcare, I suspect that the objections to Medicare for All would seem less compelling than in the past.

 At that point, would President Biden actually announce that his Administration supports a single payer system?
-To even consider it, of course, Democrats would need majorities in the House and Senate—which at this point seem very attainable.
+To even consider it, of course, Democrats would need majorities in the House and Senate.
+But while the Democrats have held onto the House by a slim margin, it’s unclear whether they’ll be able to take back the Senate, which would require both Georgia Democratic candidates to win their runoff elections in January.
 In addition, the Senate would have to eliminate the filibuster so that it couldn’t be used to kill a Medicare for All bill.

 However, there are two drawbacks to this scenario: First, during the interregnum between the destruction of the ACA and the establishment of Medicare for All, a lot of people would be hurt.
 And second, a single-payer system by itself would not solve our main problem, which is spiraling costs.
 To contain costs, we’d have to restructure healthcare delivery, as well.

-On balance, regarding not only healthcare but many other things, it would be better for Americans if Barrett isn’t confirmed to the Supreme Court, either now or later.
-But if she does become a justice and helps overturn the ACA, she may actually accelerate healthcare reform.
+On balance, regarding not only healthcare but many other things, it would have been better for Americans if Barrett hadn’t been confirmed to the Supreme Court.
+But if she helps to overturn the ACA, she might actually accelerate healthcare reform.

 Ken Terry is a journalist and author who has covered health care for more than 25 years.
 His latest book, Physician-Led Health Care Reform: A New Approach to Medicare for All, was recently published by the American Association for Physician Leadership.